crabsatellite/3DBoneVisualization/README.md

 For setting up the VTK library, please refer to the following tutorial:
 [Tutorial on YouTube](https://www.youtube.com/watch?v=u5-Df1YlxCI&t=775s)

-## How to Use

-(Add instructions on how to use your software, how to import DICOM images, how the 3D transformation is performed, and how to navigate the visualization.)

 ## Contributing

 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.